6 min read

 • "Is [your brand] good for [application]?"

-Test these in ChatGPT, Gemini, and AI search experiences.
+Test these in ChatGPT, Gemini, and Perplexity.
 Take screenshots.
 Note which brands appear, which sources are cited, and how your brand is described (if at all).

-Share the results internally.
-Treat this like an early warning system and idea source for content, PR, and product marketing.
+Share results internally.
+Treat this like an early warning system for content, PR, and product marketing.
 If certain content types or third-party sites keep showing up, figure out how to earn your way into those same places.

 • Presence: How often your brand appears in AI answers for a fixed list of prompts